OUR GOLFOMAX 25th ANNIVERSARY TEAM

 Gwen Bellan, (Grampa’s favorite only granddaughter)

-Nine year old Gwen is becoming a pretty good golfer, thanks in part to tips from grampa over the last few years.
+Eleven year old Gwen is becoming a pretty good golfer, thanks in part to tips from grampa over the last few years.

 She has now started to help out at the Max when her mom Joanna works a shift.
 The staff recently nominated her “Employee of the Month” 😉